 Mushroom Stock Concentrate

 • Stir 1 TBSP butter (2 TBSP for 4 servings) into pan with veggies until melted, then add minced thyme, garlic powder, and flour.
-Cook, stirring, for 1 minute.
-Stir in tomato paste until incorporated. • Pour in ¾ cup water (1 cup for 4) and stock concentrates, scraping up any browned bits from bottom of pan.
+Cook, stirring, for 1 minute. • Stir in tomato paste until incorporated, 1 minute. • Pour in ¾ cup water (1 cup for 4) and stock concentrates, scraping up any browned bits from bottom of pan.
 Bring to a boil, then reduce to a low simmer and cook until sauce has thickened, 2-3 minutes.
 Season generously with salt and pepper.
 Turn off heat.
 TIP: If your pan isn’t ovenproof, transfer mixture now to a baking dish.